xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The Mind-Body problem.md

 Conscious processes are qualitative effects of effects of lower level processes, so neuronal processes, which give births to higher processes which are mental states.

 Searle refuses to be a dualist, since he believes mental states aren't a different kind of reality.
 This just means we can't reduce mental processes just to physical events.
-The mind has a semantic dimension.
+The mind has <u>its own semantic dimension</u>.

 <br>